No cringes, only kudos for Oscar red carpet looks

 ALEXANDRA APATOFF, PEOPLE DEPUTY STYLE EDITOR

 "It felt like people saved the big guns for the Oscars.
-They went for that old Hollywood glamour.
+They went for that old Hollywood glamor.
 That's what everyone in America loves to see."

 Hurrah for no sheer: Everyone